martynaRP/tetris/README.md

 This repository contains a basic implementation of a Tetris-like game.
 It currently lacks many features of the original game, some of which are described in the issues.

+**IMPORTANT**: Currently, the game is entirely automated - there's no realtime interaction with the user.
+Instead, the moves are generated randomly.
+While you may be tempted to do a research on how to read a single key from the keyboard, it's not an easy thing in Java (usually involving native methods), so probably there are better things to do first ;-)

+## Task

 Your task is to:

 1. Pick an issue that doesn't have an implementor yet.
 An implementor here is indicated in a comment, like "I'm working on this task.".